-The Carters Pond Wildlife Management Area is located along County Route 338 in the Town of Greenwich, Washington County.
-The 446.5 acre management area was dedicated to Philip A. Dustin, an avid conservationist and charter member of the Waterfowl Improvement Association.
+Carters Pond Wildlife Management Area (WMA) is for wildlife management, wildlife habitat management, and wildlife-dependent recreation.
+The 446.5 acre management area that was dedicated to Philip A. Dustin, an avid conservationist and charter member of the Waterfowl Improvement Association.
 The Association, a group of sportsmen, encouraged New York's acquisition of Carters Pond as a waterfowl management area.

 The mile long Nature trail was constructed in 1980 by the combined efforts of the Washington County Youth Conservation Corps and members of the Waterfowl Improvement Association.
-The trail offers you an opportunity to learn more about nature and examine the relationship between wildlife, habitat, soils, and climate.
-The trail has also been used by cross-country skiing enthusiasts.
-As you walk or ski along, watch for identification tags on the trees.
-They will tell you the name of the species you're looking at.
+In 2012, staff and volunteers made half of the loop into a fully accessible trail.
+The trail offers an opportunity to learn more about nature and examine the relationship between wildlife, habitat, soils, and climate.
+There are many species of trees, plants, fungi, and ferns to identify along the path in both upland and wetland habitat communities.

-A wheelchair accessible half-mile loop trail and path to an elevated viewing platform exists within the nature trail described above.
+wheelchair accessible half-mile loop trail and path to an elevated viewing platform exists within the nature trail described above.
 The accessible loop trail goes through several habitat areas, providing views of wooded wetlands, upland forest and the large marshy pond.
 The trail has a hardened stone dust surface and includes a boardwalk, several foot bridges and ample passing spaces.
-It is connected to designated accessible parking.
+It is connected to a designated accessible parking area.
 There is no privy at this location.